-Chickpea Vegetable Chowder
+Chickpea Vegetable Soup

+This simple but delicious soup has been a reader-favourite at Running on Real Food for years.
 It’s easy to make and features wholesome ingredients like carrots, celery and potato but is always a hit!
+Here’s why I think you’ll love it:

 The secret to this dairy-free vegetable chowder is pureed chickpeas!
 Along with potatoes, they add the perfect, creamy texture to the soup without the need for cream or other heavy ingredients.